Chart Color Schemes

 Spring Mountain's residents boast exceedingly positive health performance metrics with a fairly standard level of common health conditions seen across both young and old age cohorts

-Spring Mountain's health outcomes data shows excellent results with common health conditions seen at a typical level across both younger and older age groups.
+Spring Mountain's health outcomes show excellent results, with typical common health conditions seen in both young and elderly populations.

 Frequently Asked Questions - Health